bitmakerlabs/generator-bitmaker/README.md

 We will be using this generator through a [Vagrant](http://vagrantup.com) box, which will have it pre-installed.
 The Vagrant box, along with setup instructions, can be found at the [fed-vagrant](https://github.com/bitmakerlabs/fed-vagrant) repository.

+## Usage

+Here are the final setup instructions for scaffolding out new projects.
+This is the workflow we'll be using from now on when developing with Sass. **We'll discuss this in class and do the following steps together, these instructions are just for future reference.**

+### Any time you're creating a new project

+0. **If using Vagrant**, you'll do the following steps to start your Vagrant box
+  - `vagrant up`
+  - `vagrant ssh`
+  - `cd projects`
+1. Run the Bitmaker generator by running `yo bitmaker`
+2. Answer the questions it asks you and watch it go!
+  - Give your project a cool name or the generator will pick one at random for you
+  - Accepting the defaults is probably a good way to start
+  - At the end it will have created a project folder using your project name (it'll turn spaces into dashes and make it all lowercase)
+  - Once it's done, switch into that project directory (`cd <project-name>`) and run grunt to get to work!
+3. Open that project directory in your editor of choice to take a look at what it created for you.

+You'll find that all the files you need to edit are under an `app/` directory in your project folder.
+You can safely ignore the rest of the stuff for now, it's just supporting files that help make the magic happen.

+Now that the project is setup, run the `grunt` command at the command line (inside your Vagrant box, if using it) to start up a server that will serve your page in a browser and watch for changes to your files.
+Whenever a file changes, the page in the browser will automatically reload.

+---

 ### Manual Installation

 **NOTE: It's much easier and more reliable to use the above Vagrant option!**